-- Fifteen percent of households in the region spend 30 percent or more of their income on housing-related costs.
-This percentage is slightly lower than in all Arizona reservations (16%) and much lower than the state (31%).
+- Thirteen percent of households in the region spend 30 percent or more of their income on housing-related costs.
+This rate is slightly lower than in all Arizona reservations (16%) and much lower than in Mohave County (29%) and the state (31%).
 Even though housing costs are relatively low in the region, tribal areas face other housing-related challenges such as housing availability.
-The White Mountain Apache Tribe Regional Partnership Council 2018 First Things First Regional Needs and Assets Report for the region identified a shortage of housing on the reservation resulting in the large proportion of multi-generational and multi-family homes (Table 22). - Twenty-nine percent of households in the region have both a smartphone and computer, which is comparable to all Arizona reservations (30%) but significantly lower than the state of Arizona (67%) (Table 23). - Over one-third (38%) of residents in the White Mountain Apache Tribe Region and all Arizona reservations live in households with both a computer and internet.
-This proportion, however, is much lower than in the state overall (82%).
-The percentage of children (ages 0-17) living in households with a computer and internet are also similar in the region (43%) and all Arizona reservations combined (41%), but substantially lower than in the state (83%) (Table 24 & Table 25).

-• Of people living in households with a computer and internet in the region, 30 percent rely solely on a cellular data plan (Table 26).
+The waiting list for Hualapai tribal housing was 60 families, according to a 2016 survey (Table 21). - About one-quarter (26%) of households in the region have both a smartphone and computer, which is slightly lower than in all Arizona reservations (30%) and substantially lower the state of Arizona (67%) (Table 22). - Over half (54%) of all residents in the region live in households with a computer and internet available.
+This is a higher percentage than in all Arizona reservations combined (38%), but much lower than the state (82%).
+A similar pattern is present in the percentage of children living in households with a computer and internet for the region (57%), all Arizona reservations (41%), and the state overall (83%) (Table 23 & Table 24). - Of people living in households with a computer and internet in the region, 20 percent rely solely on a cellular data plan (Table 25).